kaustubhdeokar/Topic-wise-system-design/2.Basics/z. definitions.md

         Availability - receives non-error response, without guarantee of reflecting the most recent write.
         Partition Tolerance - message dropped between networks due to network partition.
 (THIS IS NOT TO BE ABANDONED.)

-        So, IN THE CASE OF partition tolerance, we can either choose consistency or availability.
+        IN THE CASE OF partition tolerance, we can either choose consistency or availability.

         >> When there is no network partition, there is a trade-off between latency and consistency,